 The Master Programme in International Humanitarian Action offers a multidisciplinary education which seeks to teach you as a student core competences for a career in humanitarian action.
 The overall aim is to train you to develop the analytical and practical skills needed by professional humanitarian workers - for example, an interdisciplinary understanding of emergency situations and a capacity to organise and plan humanitarian relief operations.
 The duration of the Master's programme is two years of full-time study.

 Study abroad In the second semester you will go on exchange to one of seven NOHA partner universities in Europe.
 In the third semester you can either move to a partner university in or outside Europe or take a longer work placement at a national or international organisation in the humanitarian sector and follow a career development module.

 The programme leads to a Master of Arts in Theology (120 credits) with International Humanitarian Action as the main field of study.

-First Semester The semester kicks off in the first week of September with the Intensive Programme (IP), which is organised by a NOHA university in Europe.
-The semester then continues with courses in International Law, Anthropology, Management, Public Health and Geopolitics.
+Semester 1 The semester kicks off in the first week of September with the Intensive Programme (IP), which is organised by a NOHA university in Europe.
+The semester then continues with courses in international law, anthropology, management, public health and geopolitics.
 All modules are worth 5 credits.

 In turn, Uppsala receives exchange students from other NOHA universities who will study our specialisation: Conflict, Peacebuilding and Religion.
 The first module is Conflict and Peacebuilding, 15 credits.
 Exchange students then study Religion and Humanitarian Action, 5 credits, and end with Advanced Management, 5 credits, and Method, 5 credits.

-Third Semester In the third semester you will either move to a partner university in or outside Europe for courses (20 credits) and internship (10 credits) or conduct a work placement (20 credits) and take a course in career development (10 credits).
+Semester 3 In the third semester (30 credits) you will either move to a partner university in or outside Europe or conduct a work placement and take a course in career development.

-Fourth Semester The fourth and final semester is devoted to writing your Master's thesis (30 credits).
+Semester 4 The fourth and final semester is devoted to writing your Master's thesis (30 credits).
 The thesis module ends with a seminar where you will defend your thesis and critique another.

 Teaching in the programme consists of lectures and seminars where you are expected to play an active part.
 The programme also includes extensive independent study.
 The language of instruction at Uppsala University is English, and at NOHA partner universities is English, French or Spanish.